ascendhr-tech/ascendhr-doc/ascendhr/user-story/formation-view-detail/US-0.5.3-attribute-configuration.md

 - System updates the definition globally
 - All Player Cards displaying this attribute now show the label "Agility"

+### Scenario 3: Delete Attribute

+**Given**
+- "Rust" specialist attribute exists in the attribute library
+- Some employees have been rated on this attribute

+**When**
+- Owner clicks the 🗑️ delete button on the "Rust" attribute card
+- Delete confirmation modal appears with warning

+**Then**
+- Modal shows "Delete Rust?" with warning icon
+- Warning message states: "Employees currently rated on this attribute will lose their scores"
+- Owner can click "Cancel" to abort or "Delete Attribute" to confirm
+- If confirmed:
+  - System removes the attribute from the library
+  - All employee ratings for "Rust" are cleared
+  - Positions requiring "Rust" are updated (attribute removed from requirements)
+  - Success notification: "Attribute 'Rust' has been deleted"

 ---

 ## UI/UX Notes